North Korea fires artillery shells near border with S. Korea

-SEOUL, South Korea (AP) — North Korea fired artillery shells near its sea border with South Korea late Tuesday, a day after the South began annual military drills to better deal with North Korean provocations.
+SEOUL, South Korea (AP) — North Korea fired artillery shells near its sea boundaries with South Korea late Tuesday, a day after the South began annual military drills to better deal with North Korean provocations.

 South Korea’s Joint Chiefs of Staff said in a statement early Wednesday that North Korea fired about 100 shells off its west coast and 150 rounds off its east coast.
 It said the South Korean military broadcast messages several times asking North Korea to stop the firing, but there were no reports of violence between the rivals.